-Physical therapy assistants currently play a vital role in America’s healthcare sector.
+Physical therapist assistants currently play a vital role in America’s healthcare sector.

 With the growing importance of providing for the patient’s long-term health and ability to resume normal activities, physical therapy has become a central part of many treatment plans, both during and after the patient’s hospital stay.